yaroslaff/nudecrawler/README.md

 Or you can download from my temporary site: `wget https://nudecrawler.netlify.app/classifier_model.onnx` (But I cannot promise it will be there forever) and put it to ~/.NudeNet .

 #### Using NudeNet with NudeCrawler
 [NudeNet](https://github.com/notAI-tech/NudeNet) filtering is implemented as client-server.
-Start server (PATH_TO/detect-server-nudenet.py) on other terminal (or screen/tmux) and add option `--detect-image PATH_TO/detect-image-nudenet.py` to NudeCrawler.
+Start server (PATH_TO/detect-server-nudenet.py) on other terminal (or screen/tmux) and add option `--detect nudenet` to NudeCrawler.

 ### Writing your own detector
 If you want to write your own detector, explore current detector scripts as example, but here is main rules: